trevorgk/gatsby-kilvo-org-netlify/src/pages/recipes/jansons-temptation.md

   published in the USA by American Heritage 1964).

-  Eric Janson, the Swedish relig1ous reformer who founded Bishop Hill, Illinois, in 1846, preached religious asceticism to his followers, no liquor and a diet that barely sustained life.
+  Eric Janson, the Swedish religious reformer who founded Bishop Hill, Illinois, in 1846, preached religious asceticism to his followers, no liquor and a diet that barely sustained life.
 One day, according to legend, a zealous Jansonist discovered the prophet feasting, secretively, on a casserole of anchovies and potatoes, bound together with golden butter and rich milk.
 The dish became known as Janson's Temptation.

 legacySlug: jansons_temptation.html
 category: Side Dishes